The baiji – the first dolphin to be declared extinct in modern times

-We need your support to save these amazing creatures and prevent other whales and dolphins becoming extinct.
+We need your support to stop any more whales and dolphins becoming extinct.
+Thank you.

 The baiji or Chinese river dolphin, and beautiful Goddess of the Yangtze lived for 20 million years in the Yangtze River, China.
 The baiji's demise was rapid and shocking; it went from a healthy population of some 6000 animals to extinct in a few decades, nothing more than a blink of an eye.

 The baiji's extinction is the first of a large mammal species for 50 years and is directly attributable to mankind.
 For the sake of the world's surviving river dolphin species, it is essential that we do not forget the extinct baiji, and the man-made reasons for its extinction.
 The loss of this unique and remarkable river dolphin is a shocking tragedy that could have been avoided.
 It should be a wake up call, the baiji is a sentinel species, a canary in the mine - we have to redouble our efforts and energies and prevent the same fate happening to the world's surviving river dolphins.